Gabrielmtvp/Gabrielmtvp/README.md

 # 🚀 About Me:
-I'm a {frontend, backend and mobile} developer.<br>🌱 I’m currently working with React, NextJS, TypeORM, MySQL at @yobetit<br>☕️ Java Web Developer<br>👀 interested in technologies that helps solve problems around the world!<br>📫 How to reach me: Cell: +356 7712 6043
+I'm a {frontend, backend and mobile} developer.<br>🌱 I’m currently working with React, NextJS, TypeORM, MySQL at @yobetit<br>☕️ Java Web Developer<br>💻 Self taught on AI & ML Models<br>👀 interested in technologies that helps solve problems around the world!<br>📫 How to reach me: Cell: +356 7712 6043

 ## 🌐 Socials: